-Mr. LeMenager stated I can agree with the wording that is included because them we can designate them all, but it gives us the opportunity to address it in the future when the owner association's rules are no longer promulgated to perhaps change those.
+Mr. LeMenager stated I can agree with the wording that is included because them we can designate them all, but it gives us the opportunity to address it in the future when the homeowner association's rules are no longer promulgated to perhaps change those.

 Mr. Evans stated this issue has had a lot of debate and discussion.
-Let us discuss it and come to a conclusion so that we can adopt whatever language is appropriate.
-I have heard both sides of the discussion and I have been right in the middle of the debate.
+Let us discuss it and come to a conclusion so we can adopt whatever language is appropriate.
+I heard both sides of the discussion and I have been right in the middle of the debate.
 When the residents read these rules, they have to interpret them.
-They are going to have to determine if it is permissible, if it is permissible in some ponds, and if so, which ponds.
+They are going to have to determine if it is permissible in some ponds, and if so, which ponds.
 If you leave the door open that it is permissible in certain ponds, then who is going to play referee when they just show up?
 They will say they heard they could fish in some of these ponds and they will ask which ones they can fish in and which ones they cannot.
-Once you open that door, are we going to post all the ponds for No Fishing but tell them they have to go down the street?
+Once you open that door, are we going to post all the ponds "No Fishing" signs on all of the ponds, but tell them they have to go down the street?
 I am trying to think about how we are going to effectuate enforcement of what you are proposing.

-Mr. Walls stated I think that is very difficult.
-The problem is that if you prohibit fishing in all the ponds, then you need a referee.
+Mr. Walls stated I think that is going to be difficult.
+The problem is if you prohibit fishing in all the ponds, then you need a referee.
 You need a referee in any case.
 As I said last month, I think that is a big waste.

-Ms. Kassel stated I spoke with representatives from the sheriff's office, and the sheriff is very happy to come here.
+Ms. Kassel stated I spoke with representatives from the Sheriff's Office, and the Sheriff is happy to come here.

 Mr. Walls stated that is fine, but I think it is a big waste of police resources.
 That is my personal feeling.
-Mr. Qualls was going to research if we can prohibit people from fishing in ponds and trespass them for that but at the same time allow them to do other activities at the pond.
+Mr. Qualls was going to research if we can prohibit people from fishing in ponds and trespass them for that, but at the same time allow them to do other activities at the pond.
 Is that something we can do?

 Mr. Qualls stated yes.
 I was reviewing these with Mr. Kenza vanAssenderp, and the rule needs to talk about District-owned ponds.
 I do not know if that helps limit the scope for anyone to feel better.
-The trespass Statute simply says that if someone does not have a license or is not invited to be at a particular location, then that constitutes trespassing.
-I am not sure what other activities people will be doing in the ponds other than fishing that would be prohibited.
+The trespass Statute simply says "If someone does not have a license or is not invited to be at a particular location, then that constitutes trespassing".
+I am not sure what other activities people will be doing in the ponds other than fishing if it is prohibited.

 Mr. Walls stated the issue I have is that some of our ponds have trails adjacent to them, and people like to walk around the ponds.
 People like to sit on the bank and look at the wildlife.
-What we would essentially be setting up is if we prohibit fishing in these ponds, we will say it is fine to walk around or sit or stand at the pond but if you have a fishing pole in your hand, you are considered a criminal and you need to leave.
+What we would essentially be setting up is if we prohibit fishing in these ponds, we will say "It is fine to walk around or sit or stand at the pond, but if you have a fishing pole in your hand, you are considered a criminal and you need to leave".
 I think that is very tenuous as far as enforcement.
 I would very much dislike a scenario like that.
-I will leave it to Mr. Qualls's legal opinion as to whether or not we can do that, but it seems like a difficult stance to take to say that people can do certain activities around a pond but we will kick you out if you are carrying a fishing pole.
+I will leave it to Mr. Qualls's legal opinion as to whether or not we can do that, but it seems like a difficult stance to take to say that people can do certain activities around a pond but we will kick them out if they are carrying a fishing pole.